 Comforting classics from The Pie Room

 Ooh, is there anything more satisfying than good flaky pastry?
-These two warming recipes from Calum Franklin's new cookbook The Pie Room will take you into autumn and beyond.
+These two tasty recipes from Calum Franklin's new cookbook The Pie Room are just the ticket.

 If anyone is qualified to share his pastry expertise, it’s the man single-handedly responsible for reviving London’s pie scene, chef Calum Franklin.
-He may be Executive Head Chef at the swanky Holborn Dining Room, but you won’t need to travel into the capital to sample his rough puff – his brand new book The Pie Room means you can test his recipes right in your own kitchen.
-Here are two of our classic favourites just in time for autumn…
+He may be Executive Head Chef at the swanky Holborn Dining Room, but you won’t need to travel into the capital to sample his rough puff – his book The Pie Room means you can test his recipes right in your own kitchen.
+Here are two of our classic favourites.:

 The Ultimate Sausage Roll